TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/47 - 2 Corinthians/2 Corinthians 8/2 Corinthians 8.6.md

 ---

-Insomuch that we exhorted Titus, that as he made a beginning before, so he would also complete in you this grace also.
+So we urged Titus, that as he made a beginning before, so he would also complete in you this grace.